-Website builder vs website designer: Whether it’s created by a professional or a DIY project, it’s no secret that every local business NEEDS a website.
+Website builder vs web designer: Whether it’s created by a professional or a DIY project, it’s no secret that every local business NEEDS a website.

 A well-designed website that is built using best practices will work for you 24/7 to attract visitors and turn those visitors into customers.
 The good news is that you have a few choices when it comes to having a website designed for your local business:

-1. You can do it yourself (DIY) by learning to code or use a Website Builder
+1. You can do it yourself (DIY) by learning to code or by using a Website Builder

 2. You can hire a professional web designer